ogratwicklcs/Ansible-Network-Converge/1.1-explore/README.md

 Note that each student is assigned a student number, i.e. X and you should work as that student <X> user on the control node if not explicitly told differently.

-Next, proceed to check that Ansible has been installed correctly.
+Next, proceed to the directory from where we will be running most of our automation.

 ```bash
     [student1@ansible ~]$ cd ~/network-workshop/